LAYERS OF LIFE:

 with onion-like layers, concentric and bright,

-like deep tree rings, hidden from sight.
+and deep tree rings, hidden from sight.

 Though our surface displays familiar maps,

-in which names, habits, and histories are wrapped,
+to which names, habits, and histories are wrapped,

 our interiors contain vast, verdant shores—

-vaults of lost whispers, secrets galore,
+vaults of lost whispers and secrets galore,

 echoing uncharted designs,